aws-samples/amazon-transcribe-live-call-analytics/lca-agentassist-setup-stack/README.md

 ### **Amazon Bedrock Knowledge Base Fallback Response**

+This is the simplest method to use for Agent Assist, as there is no setup required, other than to ingest documents into your knowledge base!

-If all else fails, and there are no matching Agent Assist responses found based on the items you configured usiong Content Designer (above), the user’s utterance will be sent to the knowledge base on Amazon Bedrock, which searches its index of unstructured documents such as crawled web pages, word or PDF documents, or documents ingested from any data source connector.
+If there are no matching Agent Assist responses found based on the items you configured usiong Content Designer (above), the user’s utterance will be sent to the knowledge base on Amazon Bedrock, which searches its index of unstructured documents such as crawled web pages, word or PDF documents, or documents ingested from any data source connector.

+Questions are answered using the context of the meeting transcript, so it can handle followup questions in the correct context.

 ### **Rebuild Lex Bot**